chaitan28/k8s_directory/DAY 10-PV&PVC/read.md

 - **Purpose**: Defines the provisioner and parameters for dynamically provisioning PVs.
 - **Dynamic Provisioning**: Automatically creates PVs based on PVC requests using predefined storage classes.

+- **The entire 10Gi PersistentVolume (PV) is bound to your PersistentVolumeClaim (PVC) because Kubernetes does not support partial binding or splitting of a PV across multiple PVCs**

 ## Tasks

 ### Persistent Volume and Claim